Why Your Dental Website Needs Online Chat

 Chat, on the other hand, combines the benefits of each method of communicating to increase the chances of people responding to you and, sooner or later, scheduling an appointment.

-Not sure if adding chat is a good idea for your office?
+Not sure if adding chat is a good idea for your dental website marketing?
 Below are some key benefits that might sway you.

 Always there for you.

 Chats can be made available 24/7, so your patients can always reach out to you, any time, anywhere, on any device.
 Now, it’s not likely that you’ll have someone from your team up late at night or during the wee hours of the morning to keep an eye on your chat inbox, but (depending on your chat software) you can set up automated chatbots to cover the times when you’re offline.
 Your bots can ask clarifying questions or provide simple answers, based on how the user responds to your pre-defined prompts.